-- (4.1) Participation fees in respect of derivative transactions are based on the fee payer's notional amounts reported under Ontario Securities Commission Rule 91-507 Trade Repositories and Derivatives Data Reporting. - (5) A person or company may be subject to participation fees under more than one part of the Rule.
-There is no cap on multiple participation fees except as described in subsection 2.7(2) (below). - 2.3 Application of participation fees Although participation fees are generally determined with reference to information from a financial year of the payor generally ending before the time of their payment, they are applied to the costs of the Commission of regulating the ongoing participation in Ontario's capital markets of the payor and other market participants. - 2.4 Registered individuals The participation fee is paid at the firm level under the Rule.
-For example, a "registrant firm" is required to pay a participation fee, not an individual who is registered as a representative of the firm. - 2.5 Activity fees Activity fees are generally charged where a document of a designated class is filed.
-Estimates of the direct cost of Commission resources expended in undertaking the activities listed in Appendix C of the Rule are considered in determining these fees (e.g., reviewing prospectuses, registration applications, and applications for discretionary relief).
+Application of participation fees

+4. Although participation fees are generally determined with reference to information from a financial year of the payor generally ending before the time of their payment, they are applied to the costs of the Commission of regulating the ongoing participation in Ontario's capital markets of the payor and other market participants.

+Registered individuals

+5. The participation fee is paid at the firm level under the Rule.
+For example, a "registrant firm" is required to pay a participation fee, not an individual who is registered as a representative of the firm.

+Activity fees

+6. Activity fees are generally charged where a document of a designated class is filed.
+Estimates of the direct cost of Commission resources expended in undertaking the activities listed in Appendix F of the Rule are considered in determining these fees (e.g., reviewing prospectuses, registration applications, and applications for discretionary relief).
 Generally, the activity fee charged for filing a document of a particular class is based on the average cost to the Commission of reviewing documents of the class.

-2.6 Registrants under the Securities Act and the Commodity Futures Act
+Registrants under the Securities Act and the Commodity Futures Act

-- (1) The Rule imposes an obligation to pay a participation fee on registrant firms, defined in the Rule as a person or company registered under the Act as a dealer, adviser or investment fund manager.
+- 7. (1) The Rule imposes an obligation to pay a participation fee on registrant firms, defined in the Rule as a person or company registered under the Act as a dealer, adviser or investment fund manager.
 An entity so registered may also be registered as a dealer or adviser under the Commodity Futures Act.
 Given the definition of "capital markets activities" under the Rule, the revenue of such an entity from its Commodity Futures Act activities must be included in its calculation of revenues when determining its fee under the Rule.
-Section 2.1 of OSC Rule 13-503 (Commodity Futures Act) Fees exempts such an entity from paying a participation fee under that rule if it has paid its participation fees under the Securities Act Rule. - (2) Dealers and advisers registered under the Commodity Futures Act may be subject to activity fees under OSC Rule 13-503 (Commodity Futures Act) Fees even if they are not required to pay participation fees under that rule.
+Section 2 of OSC Rule 13-503 (Commodity Futures Act) Fees exempts such an entity from paying a participation fee under that rule if it has paid its participation fees under the Securities Act Rule. - (2) Dealers and advisers registered under the Commodity Futures Act may be subject to activity fees under OSC Rule 13-503 (Commodity Futures Act) Fees even if they are not required to pay participation fees under that rule.